 The Pfizer/BioNTech COVID-19 vaccine was developed in line with international standards of safety.

-Millions of people around the world have been given the Pfizer/BioNTech COVID-19 vaccine.
+Millions of people have been given the Pfizer/BioNTech COVID-19 vaccine.

-Like all medicines, vaccines can cause side effects.
+Like all medicines, the Pfizer/BioNTech vaccine can cause side effects.
 Most of these are mild to moderate and short-term.

 Not everyone gets side effects.